 I hate admitting that but it’s the truth nevertheless.
 Talking about driving home the importance of what does the bible say about fear, right?

 What is the right kind of Fear?

 The kind of fear in the Bible you and I should have is the fear of God.
 In all honesty, every individual should have a healthy fear of the Lord.

-That being said, do you understand how this is completely opposite to the spirit of fear?
+That being said, do you understand how this is opposite to the spirit of fear?
 Let’s continue with God’s word now broken down into individual chapters.

-The kind of fear I’m referring to is about what does the bible say about fear and living in fear of the unknown.
+The kind of fear I’m referring to is what does the bible say about fear and living in fear of the unknown.
 So, I have given you the difference between the two types of fear.